Skip to Content

 • The Importance of Proper Storage

 For this reason, ensuring that your lawnmower is parked in a dry place during the winter is crucial.
-While lawnmowers are designed to tolerate some rain, they are not completely waterproof.
+While lawnmowers are designed to tolerate some rain, they are not entirely waterproof.
 Thus, taking precautions to prevent water infiltration is essential to their longevity.

 • The Pursuit of a Water-Free Fuel System